Tracht/spacex-hooks/README.md

 - [x] Part 5: Sending the solution

 ### Approach to the project
-- In deciding what additional funcitonality to implement I thought about what would be the most likely user need.
+- In deciding what additional functionality to implement I thought about the user.
-- In this aspect, filtering by name might be lower on the priority list.
-- However, higher on the priority list would be filtering by category (capsules, cores, dragons, missions, ships).
-- Likewise, high on the priority list from a UI perspective would be seeing a managable number of results.
-As such, introducing pagination and only displaying 8 items at a time are key.
+- From this point of view, higher on the priority list would be a filtering feature, where the user can filtering by category (capsules, cores, dragons, missions, ships).
+Likewise, high on the priority list from a user perspective would be seeing a managable number of results.
+As such, there is pagination and only 8 items are displayed a time.
+Finally, the API calls do not return all items alphabetically, so I created a function to sort the results.
-- Finally, the API calls to each of those inventory categories was not guaranteed to return items alphabetically.
-Again, from a UI perspecitve I thought it was an important feature, so this is included.
+- While important, I did not prioritise filtering inventory by name, but I would include this on the next iteration.

 ### Testing
 - Here is a link to my [testing plan](https://github.com/Tracht/spacex-hooks/wiki/Testing).
 I am not quite familiar with testing React Components, so this is something I will be working on in the next few days.
 However, I did test that some of the React Components rendered and did some unit testing on a couple of functions.